-NUMBER: APPROVED:

-September 26, 2013; Revised June 9, 2016 (eff.
-7/1/16)
+APPROVED: September 26, 2013; Revised June 9, 2016 (eff.
+7/1/16); Revised June 14, 2018 (eff.
+7/1/18)

 The academic ranks of lecturer, senior lecturer, and master lecturer do not carry tenure, and time at Old Dominion University in these ranks is not counted as part of the probationary period for tenure.
 These ranks are intended to meet the University's need to fill special instructional roles that differ from the traditional university faculty role, preparation, and expectation.
 All appointments and reappointments are contingent upon available funding.